 I remember the divide in the industry when we published Service Strategy in the summer of 2007.
 Whilst a minority said it was inspirational, the majority questioned what right IT had in trying to shape business strategy.

-Zoom forward almost a decade, where the Fourth Industrial Revolution continues to drive the convergence of technologies that blur the lines between physical, digital and biological systems:
+Zoom forward more than a decade, where the Fourth Industrial Revolution continues to drive the convergence of technologies that blur the lines between physical, digital and biological systems:

 - The New Digital Context

 The biggest taxi company on the planet owns no taxis and the biggest bookstore owns no books.
 Service Strategy asked CIOs to leverage the capabilities that existed within the walls of IT (even through partners) to orchestrate innovative IT services that would help differentiate the business.